OfficeDev/ews-java-api/readme.md

 Items in the EWS JAVA  API expose strongly typed, first-class properties that provide easy access to the most commonly used properties (for example, `Item.Subject`, `Item.Body`, `EmailMessage.ToRecipients`, `Appointment.Start` and `Contact.Birthday`).
 Exchange allows for additional properties to be added to items.
 Exchange Web Services calls these Extended Properties.

-To stamp an e-mail message with a custom extended property, do the following:
+To stamp an email message with a custom extended property, do the following:

 ```
-// Create a new e-mail message.
+// Create a new email message.
 EmailMessage message = new EmailMessage(service);
 message.setSubject("Message with custom extended property");